collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### Perspective: Submitting a Pull Request

+Like I said earlier, you cannot do everything in the browser.
+You sometimes need to make a copy (clone or download) a repo onto your local computer and work on it locally.

-In this example, I am cloning a repo from GitHub, creating a feature branch locally, make a change to it, pushing the branch back to the origin repo on GitHub, and submitting a pull request for the changes to be merged into the DjangoCon website.
+In this example, I am going to clone a repo from GitHub, create a feature branch locally, make a change to it, push the branch back to the origin repo on GitHub, and submit a pull request for the changes to be merged into the DjangoCon website.

 The process will be almost the same regardless of the situation.